SmithyAT/UltiTuner/README.md

 ## Prerequisites
 This tool uses ssh to connect to the printer, so you must first enable the "Developer Mode" in the printer menu.

+## Installation
+UltiTuner is just a CLI application, there is no need to install it.
+Just open a terminal or cmd window and run the application.

 ## Available Commands
 For more information on each command, see the command reference section below with examples.